Ryanakml/gpts-from-zero/README.md

-# gpts-from-zero
+# Gpts From Zero

-gpts-from-zero is a personal, modular playground for learning how GPT-style models work from first principles.
+gpts from zero is my personal, modular playground for learning how GPT-style models work from first principles.
 This project is a rebuild and exploration inspired by the excellent [Build a Large Language Model (From Scratch)](https://github.com/rasbt/LLMs-from-scratch) book and repository by Sebastian Raschka.

 The goal is not just to train models, but to understand every moving piece: